 The UK government orders all pubs, restaurants, gyms and other social venues across the country to close.

 Prime Minister Boris Johnson, in a televised address to the nation, says that people should only go outside to buy food, to exercise once a day, or to go to work if they absolutely cannot work from home.
 People will face police fines for failure to comply with these new measures.

 Nicola Sturgeon states: “Let me blunt.
 The stringent restrictions on our normal day to day lives that I’m about to set out are

 difficult and they are unprecedented.
 They amount effectively to what has been described as a lockdown.”

-First day of ‘lockdown’.
+First day of ‘lockdown’ in Scotland.

 Cabinet Secretary Humza Yousaf’s speech on Justice and COVID-19 to the Scottish Parliament where he outlines how justice agencies, front-line professionals and other staff are dealing with this emergency situation.

 Sea Fisheries Intervention Fund set up to provide emergency hardship support for fishing vessels.